fdeblasio/pokeemerald-expansion/README.md

     - SpA: 50->55
     - Can also evolve at level 28
     - Learns Pursuit and Thief by level up
+    - Learns Cut by TM

 - Galarian Meowth (postgame):
     - Atk: 65->75
     - Learns Bullet Punch by level up
+    - Learns Cut by TM

 - Persian (postgame):
     - HP: 65->70